FractalBrew/geckocpp/README.md

    open the command palette and run `C/C++: Change Configuration Provider` and then select `Mozilla` from the options.

+## Commands

+This extension adds a few commands to the command palette.
+They are generally only needed for debugging.

+* Reset Intellisense: Tells the C++ extension to rebuild its intellisense configuration.
+* Dump internal state: Opens the output panel and displays a JSON object that holds the extension's current state.
+* Test compilation of this file: Attempts to compile the current file using the detected configuration.
+Mostly useful to track down bugs.

 ## Troubleshooting

 If you're seeing issues with strange errors showing up in the editor it is worth